 Beginner to advanced

 A Customized Day of Private Guided Backcountry Skiing

-Some of the best lines around Lake Louise are located in Fairview Mountain, Surprise Pass, Mount Hector, Popes Shoulder and Divide Creek — each one better than the previous one!
-Let your guide tailor the day according to your wishes and take you to the best places in the area!
-Whether you want to work on your skills, learn some new tricks or just enjoy bluebird days, your guide will show you the best and most appropriate lines in the area.
+Experience some of Canada’s best backcountry skiing on this adventure in the Lake Louise area!
+Let your guide tailor the day to your wishes and take you to the best slopes Lake Louise has to offer.
+Whether you’re looking to work on your skills, learn some new tricks, or just have some fun on the untracked powder, your guide will keep you safe and show you the best and most appropriate lines.

 Lift Accessed Backcountry Skiing

-If you are still new to the backcountry or simply don’t want to waste time on uphill travel, lifts from the Lake Louise Resort are your best choice.
-Reach the exquisite fresh powder in the backcountry within minutes and spend the rest of your day on the slopes.
-Try out tree skiing or explore some of the alpine bowls — your friendly and experienced guide will introduce you to the best lines in the area!
+If you are still new to backcountry skiing or simply don’t want to waste time on uphill travel, lift-accessed skiing from the Lake Louise Resort is your best choice.
+Reach the exquisite fresh powder in areas like Pumpkin Bowl, Wolverine Ridge, and Corral Paths within minutes, and spend the rest of your day on the slopes.
+Try out tree skiing or explore some of the alpine bowls—your friendly and experienced guide will introduce you to the best powder in the area!